Forgiving someone isn’t always easy.

 Here’s a recent example from my life.
 I was supposed to give tuition but the student had a school event and didn’t tell me beforehand.
 That was the third time in two weeks, my students had bailed on me.
 I knew that the student was unintentional.
 She had forgotten to tell me.

-But as I was on the bus travelling back home, my chest tightened and there was this anger coming out of nowhere:
+But as I was on the bus traveling back home, my chest tightened and there was this anger coming out of nowhere:

 “She made ME wait.
 She could have told ME earlier.
 I should demand her mum to pay ME extra money for wasting MY time travelling to her place.”